 Here's how most semi-truck accident's play out...

 There will be several investigations to determine exactly what happened, and who was at fault.
 Along with the police investigation, usually the trucking companies or their insurance company will perform their own investigation.
 This will take place immediately after the accident.

 Their purpose is not only to determine fault, but to limit their liability in any way possible.
 It is in your best interests to immediately hire an experienced truck-accident law firm who can conduct their own investigation, and find the necessary evidence to prove your claim.

 When hiring a lawyer to represent you after a semi-truck accident, always make sure that they have experience with investigating these kinds of cases.

 If you have been injured in an accident with a semi-truck, please don't try to handle the case yourself.
 Contact us for a free initial assessment of your claim.
 There is never any pressure or obligation to continue--just straight answers.
-Call the Joplin semi-truck accident lawyers at Aaron Sachs and Associates .Attorney meetings by appointment only
+Call the Joplin semi-truck accident lawyers at Aaron Sachs & Associates, P.C. .Attorney meetings by appointment only